Heavy Duty Towing – What’s There To Know

 Rim Lifts

-These fit onto the front or rear wheels of a vehicle to partially lift them off the road while allowing other wheels to stay at street level for transportation.
+These fit onto a vehicle’s front or rear wheels to partially lift them off the road while allowing other wheels to stay at street level for transportation.

 Boom Lifts

-The lengthy, high-extension apparatus on the truck’s back those functions in tandem with the winch is called a boom.
-A sling is attached to the end of every boom so that the vehicle can be safely cradled while being moved into the correct location.
+The lengthy, high-extension apparatus on the truck’s back that functions in tandem with the winch is called a boom.
+A sling is attached to the end of every boom so the vehicle can be safely cradled and moved into the correct location.
 While some trucks have booms that are set in place, others have booms that can rotate to retrieve vehicles from awkward locations.

 Do You Need Heavy-Duty Towing?